Categories

 4. Train the first receivers.
 CCOs should ensure that procurement, logistics, supply chain, legal, production, and contract management personnel know when third-party communications are not merely commercial communications.
 They need practical examples and clear escalation channels.

 5. Track certifications centrally.
 Certifications signed by business personnel should be stored, searchable, and periodically reviewed by compliance.
-Repeated certifications on the same topic should be treated as a pattern, not isolated paperwork.
+Repeated certifications on the same topic should be treated as a pattern rather than isolated paperwork.

 6. Treat supplier refusals as red flags.
-When a supplier will not support a transaction because of a compliance concern, the response should not be limited to replacing the supplier.
+When a supplier does not support a transaction due to a compliance concern, the response should not be limited to replacing the supplier.
 Compliance should ask whether the supplier has exposed a broader control gap.

 7. Close the loop.
 Principle 15 is not satisfied when a third-party warning is forwarded.
 It is satisfied when the company receives the information, evaluates it, escalates it, acts on it, and documents the decision.

 The Bosch order demonstrates that compliance failures do not always arise from a lack of information.
 Sometimes the information is already inside the company.
-The failure is the absence of a system to recognize it, escalate it, and act on it.
-That is the core Principle 15 lesson, and it is one every CCO should take seriously.
+The failure is the absence of a system to recognize, escalate, and act on it.
+That is the core lesson of Principle 15, and it is one every CCO should take seriously.